2026-27 General WMA Regulations

 - Exception 3: Small game (excluding fox, bobcat and coyote) being pursued or treed by a dog or under the point of a dog may be taken within 100 feet from the centerline of a road on Big Timber, Casey Jones, Cedar Mountain, Cherokee, Gum Flats, Howard County, Jack Mountain, Jim Kress, Lafayette County, Lake Greeson, Moro Big Pine Natural Area and Provo WMAs provided the road is not city, county, state or federally maintained.

 Traps may not be possessed on WMAs unless a season is open.
-Rifles and handguns larger than .22 caliber rimfire, buckshot or rifled slugs may be used only during modern gun deer, bear or elk seasons or during daylight hours during bobcat, fox and coyote seasons.
-Muzzleloaders may be used during firearms season, except for muzzleloaders larger than .40 caliber, which may not be used on any WMA unless a muzzleloading or modern firearm deer, bear or elk season is open.
-Unless otherwise prohibited, bobcat, fox and coyote may be taken during daylight hours with firearms of any caliber during bobcat, fox and coyote seasons on AGFC-owned WMAs, Blue Mountain WMA, Dardanelle WMA, J. Perry Mikles Blue Mountain SUA, Nimrod Lloyd Millwood WMA, Ozark Lake WMA and all U.S. Forest Service lands including WMAs lying within the Ouachita National Forest and the Ozark-St. Francis National Forest.
+Only rifles and handguns larger than .22 caliber rimfire, buckshot or rifled slugs, and muzzleloaders larger than .40 caliber may be used during firearms deer, bear or elk seasons or during daylight hours during bobcat, fox and coyote seasons.
+Unless otherwise prohibited, bobcat, fox and coyote may be taken during daylight hours with firearms of any caliber during bobcat, fox and coyote seasons on AGFC-owned WMAs, Blue Mountain WMA, Dardanelle WMA, J. Perry Mikles Lick Creek WMA, Nimrod Lloyd Millwood WMA, Ozark Lake WMA and all U.S. Forest Service lands including WMAs lying within the Ouachita National Forest and the Ozark-St. Francis National Forests.

 Dogs are not allowed for hunting feral hogs on WMAs.
 Unless noted on specific areas, wildlife management areas are closed to dogs, except in the following instances:

 - Quail and rabbit dog training is allowed Sept.
-1-April 1, except during firearms deer hunts where dogs are not allowed.
+1-March 31, except during firearms deer hunts where dogs are not allowed.

 - Quail and woodcock hunting are allowed with bird dog breeds.